STEM girl power

 Although boys may be marginally better at things like abstract thinking, girls bring a more pragmatic and emotional approach to the STEM domains.
 They tend to be more concerned with the environment and social issues like hunger and poverty.
 That is exactly why we need more girl power in the companies and laboratories of today and tomorrow.

 More girl power?
-Françoise Chombar, CEO at Melexis and Chair of the STEM Platform, wrote a blogpost on the subject:
+Françoise Chombar, President at Melexis and Chair of the STEM Platform, wrote a blogpost on the subject:

 The Surprisingly Simple Reason Why I Want More Women in STEM